Dewi Sukarno: Controversies

 In January 1992, Dewi Sukarno became involved in a much-publicised altercation at a party in Aspen, Colorado, United States with fellow international socialite and heiress, Minnie Osmeña.
 A granddaughter of former Philippine President Sergio Osmeña, she reportedly commented on Sukarno's past, and the spat culminated in Sukarno hitting Osmeña's face with a champagne flute.
-Osmeña needed 37 stitches to seal the gash, while Sukarno was later detained for 34 days in Aspen for disorderly conduct.
+Osmeña needed 37 stitches, while Sukarno was later detained for 34 days in Aspen for disorderly conduct.
 Sukarno and Osmeña had already been hostile to each other after an exchange at an earlier party months before, where Sukarno was heard to laugh at Osmeña's political plans (among which was to run for Vice President of the Philippines).

-The following year, Sukarno posed for Madame d'Syuga: Dewi with Love, a book of photography by Hideki Fujii that was published in her native Japan in 1993.
+The following year, Sukarno posed for Madame d'Syuga: Dewi with Love, a book of photography by Hideki Fujii that was published in Japan in 1993.
 Many of the images feature her semi-nude, with some showing what appeared to be tattoo-like body art.
 The photo-book, while not distributed in Indonesia, was immediately banned by the New Order government, and many Indonesians felt offended by what they perceived to be a disgrace of late President Sukarno's name and legacy.

 In 1997, the New York Daily News published anonymous rumors that Sukarno had been involved in a "hair-pulling tiff" at a Halloween party with Kaethe Schuchter, a companion of fraudulent money manager Martin Frankel.
 Sukarno denied the allegations and after failing to make Schuchter publicly retract the claim, launched a defamation lawsuit against her.
 Not long after, federal conspiracy and fraud charges were brought up against Frankel and Schuchter, who fled the United States in May 1999.
-This left Sukarno's lawsuit in limbo and it wasn't until 2009 that Schuchter was apprehended by Italian authorities.
+This left Sukarno's lawsuit in limbo and it was not until 2009 that Schuchter was apprehended by Italian authorities.

 In the aftermath of the controversial launch of the Kwangmyŏngsŏng-2 satellite in April 2009, Sukarno was invited to comment by Japanese media, since her late husband had managed to maintain favorable relations with North Korea during his reign.
 In an interview, she commented that "Japan is making too much noise, it's only an artificial satellite", which outraged Japanese right-wing groups.
 On the evening of April 19, one of their sound trucks appeared at Sukarno's residence in affluent Minato, Tokyo and staged a loud protest.
 In response, she threw two plant pots from her second-floor balcony and allegedly hit the van's mirrors.
-Immediately afterward, Sukarno came out to confront the right-wingers, which resulted in a heated argument.
+Immediately afterward, Sukarno came out to confront the protestors, which resulted in a heated argument.
 A nearby police officer stationed outside the home of Tarō Asō prevented further escalation and the protesters left without seeking compensation for damages.
 The following day, Sukarno held a press conference in front of her home to voice her dissatisfaction with the police response.